Skip to main content

 When people ask me how I can set off into college with such confidence, I tell them it’s not because I know I’m right; it’s because I know that I’ll be okay if I’m wrong.
 So I know whatever New York throws at me, I’ll be able to handle it.”

 This student did two things well here.
-First, she’s picked a seemingly surface-level aspect of New York, that most people wouldn’t think to write about.
-Second, she’s connected that aspect to herself in a unique, compelling way by taking a seemingly negative quality and reframing it as a positive opportunity for growth.
+First, they’ve picked a seemingly surface-level aspect of New York that most people wouldn’t think to write about.
+Second, they’ve connected that aspect to themselves in a unique, compelling way by taking a seemingly negative quality and reframing it as a positive opportunity for growth.

-Her creativity with both evaluating New York City and reflecting on her own experiences will both help her stand out to Fordham’s admissions committee.
+This student’s creativity with both evaluating New York City and reflecting on their own experiences will help them stand out to Fordham’s admissions committee.
 What unique attributes, narrative structures, or aspects of New York and yourself can you use to stand out to Fordham?

 Is there something that you are proud of that you would like to share with the Admission Committee?
 (300 words)